garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connect-to-an-compute-instance.md

-# EC2
+# GCP Compute Instance
-Connecting to Compute Instance running in the private subnet of AWS VPC from your DevBox.
+Connecting to Compute Instance running in the private subnet of GCP VPC from your DevBox.

 ## Architecture Diagram: